choldgraf/choldgraf.github.io/drafts/build-system.md

 # Testing a permalink

-Eventually I'll wrote a post about the build system.
+Eventually I'll wrote a post about the build system of this website